 - Lightly flour a clean work surface.
 Roll out one of the discs of the chilled pie dough.
 You can use the dish you'll be baking the pie dough in as a reference guide to know how big to roll out the dough.
 You'll want the dough big enough to line the bottom, go up the sides, and hang over the edges.

-- Transfer the pie dough into a greased 9-inch round pie tin.
-I usually transfer the dough by rolling it onto a floured rolling pin, then unrolling it right into the pie tin.
+- Transfer the pie dough into your prepared pie tin.
+(I usually transfer the dough by rolling it onto a floured rolling pin, then unrolling it right into the pie tin.)

 Prepare the Blueberry Pie Filling